 2 – Your Professional Headline.

 Your headline should be catchy and contain the keywords you want to be found on.
 Use keywords relevant to the industry – hiring managers and recruiters search for candidates by job title.
 When you’re looking to change industry, it can be a good idea to put in the job you’re aiming for (e.g. “Looking for process technician opportunities”).

 3 – Summary.

 This section is similar to the personal profile section of a CV, it’s where you give people a brief overview of yourself.
 Again, think about keywords used in jobs descriptions in the pharma industry or on the pages of professionals already in the industry, to show you understand the sector and the qualities important to work in it.
-This is the prime place to explain that you’re reskilling into the industry, perhaps your motivation for that, and to highlight your strengths that make you a good candidate for the industry.
+This is the prime place to explain that you’re reskilling into the industry, perhaps your motivation for that, and to highlight the strengths that make you a good candidate for the industry.

 4 – Work Experience.